The number of dog bites are on the rise during the holidays and Thanksgiving. And it makes perfect sense.

 - If the dog shows any signs of stress or aggression, it’s best to put the dog alone in a separate room away from the guests;

 - Keep children away from the dog (never let children attempt to hug or kiss the dog, because stressed dogs may bite, as they don’t normally tolerate this type of behavior);

 - If the dog tries to hide under furniture or is unnaturally still and calm (and otherwise looking afraid and panicked), it may be about to bite someone;

 - Never allow your guests to provoke the dog that is stressed.

 As the owner of the dog and the owner of the property where Thanksgiving celebrations take place, you’re required to ensure everyone’s safety and make sure your dog doesn’t bite anyone.

 If it does, you may face a costly dog bite claim.
-If you got bit by a dog during a holiday party, consult our dog bite attorney in Los Angeles.
-The Law Offices of Howard Craig Kornberg has some of the highest rated attorneys in Los Angeles, and our lawyers take pride in obtaining five- to seven-figure compensation payouts for our clients who were injured in dog bites.
+If you got bit by a dog during a holiday party, consult our dog bite lawyer in Los Angeles.
+The Law Offices of Howard Craig Kornberg has some of the highest-rated attorneys in Los Angeles, and our lawyers take pride in obtaining five- to seven-figure compensation payouts for our clients who were injured in dog bites.